ansonnchan/cpsc-330/README.md

 ---

 ## Important Notice
-The materials in this repository are based on the [official UBC CPSC 330 curriculum](https://ubc-cs.github.io/cpsc330-2025W1/README.html).
+The materials in this repository are based on the [official UBC CPSC 330 curriculum](https://ubc-cs.github.io/cpsc330-2025W1/README.html) (the hyperlink takes you to the 2025W version but the course material is exactly the same).
 To maintain academic integrity:
 * **Do not share or copy answers:** These materials are for personal reference only.
 * **Privacy Disclaimer:** This repository is public for portfolio purposes but may be made private at any time if requested by UBC.